International students

 Local bank opening times and locations

 The banks referred to in this guide are located around Carfax Tower in the centre of Oxford (Santander, Lloyds, HSBC and Metro Bank) and then NatWest, and Barclays are on Cornmarket Street further down from Carfax Tower.
 The banks in these locations will usually have staff trained to help new students and be more familiar with the documents required to open a bank account for international students; banks outside of the city centre may be less used to dealing with new students.
 The banks are open from 9.00am to 5.00pm Mondays to Fridays but note that some banks have a slightly later opening time on some mornings i.e. 9.30am or 10.00am.
-On Saturdays, they are usually open from 9.00am to 3.00pm or 4.00pm.
+On Saturdays, they are usually open shorter hours e.g. from 9.00am to lunchtime or early afternoon.

 What information will you need in order to open a bank account?

-All the local banks in this guide will require you to open an account online, where you will also be able to upload your documentation.
-Note that Metro Bank does allow walk-in appointments.
+The local banks in this guide will usually require you to open an account online, where you will also be able to upload your documentation.
+They may ask you to come into the bank to show your identification.

 For most banks, you will need some or all of the following documents to open an bank account as an international student: